amoghsawant17/Insights_Product_Strategy/README.md

 - Credit card, with a 40.6% share in overall average monthly spending, is the most popular payment mode, followed by UPI with a 26.5% share and Debit card with a 22.5% share.
 - Salaried IT employees have the highest overall average monthly spending of 39.4 Million ₹, followed by Business owners with 14.2 Million ₹, and Freelancers with 12.2 Million ₹.
 - Overall Income Utilization % is higher in male customers with 43.2% compared to female customers with 38.5%.
 - The 35-45 age group has the highest Overall Income Utilization % at 45.3%, followed by the 25-34 age group with 42.3%, and the 21-24 age group with 39.4%.
-However, the Overall average monthly spending is highest in the 25-34 age group due to a higher number of people in this dataset.
+However, the Overall average monthly spending is highest in the 25-34 age group due to a higher number of people from this group in this dataset.
 - Overall monthly spending, Income Utilization %, and Credit card spending are higher in August and September compared to the rest of the months.
 - From May to October, the overall average monthly spending on the Bills category is the highest, followed by the Groceries and Electronics categories.
 - Overall average monthly credit card spending is higher in Bills, Electronics, and Health and wellness categories.
 - Overall average monthly credit card spending is highest in the 25-34 age group with 15.3 Million ₹, followed by the 35-45 age group with 11.9 Million ₹.
 - Overall monthly spending is higher for male customers at 67.3% compared to female customers at 32.7%.
-- Overall monthly spending is higher for married customers, accounting for around 80%, compared to female customers with 20%.
+- Overall monthly spending is higher for married customers, accounting for around 80%, compared to single customers with 20%.
 - Spending patterns in various categories and through different payment types differ based on age group, gender, and marital status.
 - ► For the 25-34 age group,
 - males, whether single or married, have the top three monthly spending categories: Bills, Groceries, and Electronics.